jhermann/jupyter-by-example/publish/README.md

 You can then upload the HTML file to a place where your audience can conveniently retrieve or view it.
 Within a company that can be a shared documentation space (Confluence, Sharepoint, …) or a repository server that is able to serve HTML content (e.g. JFrog Artifactory).

+## More Resources

+* [Reporting Generation with Notebooks](https://anaconda.org/jbednar/reporting/notebook) – Part 2 of a 2017 Anaconda webinar on Python data visualization.